Neilsprut/yes8/README.md

 ### Just a sidenote ✉
 I value keeping this site open source, but as you all know, plagiarism is bad.
 I spent a non-negligible amount of effort developing, designing, and trying to perfect this iteration of my website, and I am proud of it!
 All I ask is to not claim this effort as your own.

-So, feel free to fork this repo.
-If you do, please just give me proper credit by linking back to my website.
+So, feel free to fork this.
+If you do, please just give me proper credit by linking back to my website. okay sir

 ##### Made with ❤ by <a href="https://github.com/ishandeveloper">ishandeveloper</a>

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://github.com/ishandeveloper)

+##### Gangsta
+rap is crazy stuff